miguelazue/SP500-Direction-Prediction-News-Sentiment-Topic/README.md

 ## Usage

-The different steps of the thesis can be replicated, including data preparation, sentiment analysis, topic modeling, and/or classification models.
+The different steps of the thesis can be replicated, including data preparation, sentiment analysis, topic modeling, classification model training and evaluation.
 To replicate the results of the thesis, follow these steps:

 1. Install the required dependencies listed in `requirements.txt` and the utility script `A_ThesisFunctions.py`
 2. Download the relevant data from the `/Data` directory.